crate/activerecord-crate-adapter/README.md

     post = Post.where("'fresh' = ANY (tags)")

 ### Object
-Crate allows you to define nested objects.
-I tried to make it as simply as possible to use and reuse existing AR functionality, I therefore ask you to reuse the existing serialize functionality.
-AR#serialize allows you to define your own serialization mechanism and we simply reuse that for serializing an AR object.
-To get serialize working simply create a #dump and #load method on the class that creates a literal statement that is then used in the SQL.
-Read up more in this [commit}(https://github.com/crate/crate/commit/16a3d4b3f23996a327f91cdacef573f7ba946017).
+CrateDB allows you to define nested objects.
+I tried to make it as simply as possible to use and reuse existing AR functionality, I therefore ask you to reuse the existing serialize functionality. `AR#serialize` allows you to define your own serialization mechanism, and we simply reuse that for serializing an AR object.
+To get serialize working simply create `#dump` and `#load` methods on the class that creates a literal statement that is then used in the SQL.
+Read up more in this [commit about array and object literals].

 I tried to make your guys life easier and created a module that does this automatically for you.
 Simply make all attributes accessible and assign it in the initializer.
 So a serialized class should look like this: